Kilkenny: 056 778 6882 | Dublin: 01 525 2181 | Carlow: 059 918 6728

 Using personal devices to access your data while working from home is a risky move to make.
 Your personal accounts will contain confidential financial information and other private data, which could be intercepted if you’re not careful.
 Therefore, ensure your remote workforce are accessing data through work devices and a secure network to keep your employee’s safe.

-7. Wi-Fi and home networks
+7. Protect Wi-Fi and home networks

 8. Don’t send sensitive information over email or text